 The 2023 "ban for foreigners" episode

 In June 2023 the then-PM announced a plan to ban foreign commercial surrogacy, intended to take effect 1 January 2024, citing trafficking and exploitation concerns.
-The bill failed its third reading and was withdrawn in early 2024; as of mid-2026 no new law is in force.
+The bill failed its third reading and was withdrawn in early 2024; as of July 2026 no new law is in force and no new bill is before parliament.

 Note: policy is uncertain.
 A tightening has been attempted before and could recur — intended parents should monitor legal developments.